MSalopek/fastapi-fileserver/Readme.md

 # FastAPI file server
-This is a demo app showcasing a simple file server written in FastAPI
+This is a demo app showcasing a simple file server written in FastAPI.

+**Uses Python 3.10+**

 ## Installing
 First, install all dependencies (using `pip`).